browserslist/browserslist-example/README.md

 [Stylelint] is a “ESLint for CSS” to warn you about mistakes in CSS.
-It also has [`stylelint-no-unsupported-browser-features`] plugin to warn you when some of target browsers doesn’t support used CSS property.
+It also has [`stylelint-no-unsupported-browser-features`] plugin to warn you when some of the target browsers doesn’t support used CSS property.

 Let’s install it